Palpal16/SecondChallengePacs/README.md

 - The class provides methods to resize the matrix, access elements, compress and uncompress the matrix, read the matrix from a file, and print the matrix.
 - The class overloads the multiplication operator to support multiplication with a vector and with another matrix.

+## Notes
+The multiplication operation is performed differently based on whether the matrices are compressed or not and the storage order.
+If the dimensions do not match, an exception is thrown.
+To avoid repetitions and similar functions, the multiplication between matrixes is only implemented when the result matrix is in row-wise ordering and the input matrixes are in the same compress or uncompress state.

 ## Usage

 ```